Lowest Mortgage Rate in Canada. Starting from 2.49%

 • Defaulting on second mortgage payments means you could lose your home (even if your first mortgage is paid on time)

-• Not all lenders offer a second mortgage
+• Not all lenders offer a second or third mortgage

 Where can you get a second mortgage?

-At True North, we have the flexibility to consider your second and third mortgage needs — either through your current lender or finding the right one that fits your situation.
+At True North, we have access to numerous lenders, giving us the flexibility to meet your second mortgage needs — either through your current lender or by finding the one that best fits your situation.

 Are second mortgages more expensive?

-Second and third mortgages can come with higher mortgage rates and additional admin fees (compared to a primary mortgage application) due to the increased risk of borrower default.
+Second and third mortgages can come with higher mortgage rates and additional admin fees than a primary mortgage application due to the increased risk of borrower default.

 Those extra costs can depend on qualifying factors, how the lender views your unique reasons for getting the additional mortgage, and the loan amount.